 The main difference between these two flooring options is that bamboo is a grass, while eucalyptus is a highly farmed hardwood.
 Both are much easier to sustainably forest than most exotic species.
 Like bamboo and unlike hardwood trees, eucalyptus used in flooring can regenerate in as little as 3-4 years.
 Most traditional hardwoods take anywhere from 20-100 years to grow large enough to be harvested for flooring.

-Eucalyptus is harvested from well-managed forests and it tends to be slightly more expensive than bamboo.
-Although eucalyptus is actually a hardwood, *initially* it is a soft wood yet once it goes through the strand woven flooring manufacturing process the finished flooring products is many times harder than traditional wood flooring.
+Eucalyptus is harvested from well-managed forests, and it tends to be slightly more expensive than bamboo.
+Although eucalyptus is actually a hardwood, *initially* it is a softwood; yet once it goes through the strand woven flooring manufacturing process, the finished flooring products are many times harder than traditional wood flooring.

 Both floors offer equal hardness and durability characteristics.

 They are also different aesthetically, with eucalyptus showing the circular knots of the tree, versus bamboo which shows the nodes of the culm.

 Eucalyptus floors offer homeowners a unique and contemporary look with beautiful rustic features sourced from a fast-growing sustainable species.
 These floors are also very durable and can stand up to dings and dents, making it a great choice for homes with kids and pets.
 And, like bamboo, certain eucalyptus flooring can actually be more than two times harder than red oak.
 (You won’t believe the benefits of eucalyptus flooring!!!)